thomasebsmith/website/README.md

 $ python3 -m http.server 8000
 Serving HTTP on :: port 8000 (http://[::]:8000/) ...
 ```
+Note: This does not exclude README.md from deployment.

 ## License
 This site is **not** released as open-source software.
 It is source-available;